alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 ## Security Notes

 ### API Token
-- Create a dedicated user for Terraform (keeps things organized)
+- Create a dedicated user for Terraform
 - Use token authentication instead of passwords
 - Don't commit tokens to Git (use environment variables or .gitignore)